 I'm kind of in love with curry right now - I've been using it in positively everything these days.
 I find it infuses seamlessly with coconut milk and coconut oil; and many of the things that I consider pantry essentials - like turmeric, cinnamon, cilantro, garlic and shallots.
-I've waxed poetic about my love for coconut oil, which can be found in many of my go to recipes; but today I want to talk about curry.
+I've waxed poetic about my love for coconut oil and its benefits, which can be found in many of my go to recipes; but today I want to talk about curry.

 This bold and exotic spice is a staple in my kitchen; as it has the ability to infuse any dish with that warm, spicy and intriguingly satisfying flavor.
 My love for curry is far from misplaced, because not only is it delicious; but it also helps protect us against the negative effects of aging.

 Curry may help reduce the risk of Alzheimer's disease, dementia and cognitive decline associated with aging; by reducing the negative effect of plaques deposited our brain.
 And although Curry has a reputation for upsetting stomachs, it is in fact used to improve digestion- including stomachaches and constipation.
 With temperatures finally reaching their seasonal norm (read: cold), we are finding ourselves deeply entrenched in the cold and flu season, curry is an excellent nutritional tool to boost our immunity; because it is so nutrient rich-containing vitamin C, vitamin A and vitamin B6 which help our bodies withstand infection.